fwaxin/ootr-app/data/wiki/lightShuffle.md

 ## Tokensanity: Dungeons Only

-Gold Skultullas tokens which are in dungeons will give a random object instead.
+Token Rewards from gold skultullas in dungeons are shuffled into the pool.

 ## Starting Age: Random